Supun-Dissanayaka/Supun-Dissanayaka/README.md

     One-level deeper with Narrower network) model for real-time human detection in Closed-Circuit Television (CCTV) footage.
 The project focuses on efficient and accurate identification of human subjects within the surveillance video stream.
+- ***[Fake-News-Classification-Using-RNN](https://github.com/supunlakshan100/Fake-News-Classification/tree/main):*** **Tensorflow,Keras,LSTM,nltk**

+    This project explores the application of Long Short-Term Memory (LSTM) networks, a type of RNN, to effectively classify real and fake news articles.
+Utilizing the TensorFlow and
+    Keras libraries, the model is trained on a labeled dataset to learn the subtle nuances and patterns that distinguish these categories.

 - ***[Heart-risk-level-prediction-Using-FFNN](https://github.com/supunlakshan100/Heart-risk-level-prediction-Using-FFNN):*** **Python, keras, TensorFlow, FFNN**